codebox-calpoly/PolyBuys/docs/contributing.md

 ## Repository Structure

-This repo is organized as a monorepo with clear separation of concerns:

 - `frontend/` – Expo React Native app (user facing UI)
 - `backend/` – Convex functions, schema, and backend logic
 - `packages/shared/` – Shared types and utilities used by both frontend and backend